bookofproofs/bookofproofs.github.io/_sources/history/19th-century/scott-robert.md

 **Robert Scott**  spent most of his career as Bursar and Master of St John's College Cambridge.
 He published a book on Determinants.

 ### Mathematical Profile (Excerpt):
-* Robert's mother was Mary Forsyth, son of the Edinburgh advocate Robert Forsyth.
 * Robert Scott was educated at the High School, Edinburgh, then in Stuttgart before becoming a student at University College, London.
 * From London, Scott entered St John's College, Cambridge where he studied the Mathematical Tripos.
 * Scott then studied law, becoming a Barrister in 1880, and a Bencher of Lincoln's Inn in 1922.